AndyYangjd/HowToUseJuliaWithSublimeText3/README.md

 ```
 {
     // a list of available shells to execute
-    // the shell marked as "default" will the default shell
+    // the shell marked as "default" will be the default shell
     "shell_configs": [
+        {
+            "name": "Command Prompt",
+            "cmd": "bash.exe",
+            "env": {},
+            "enable": true,
+            "default": true,
+            "platforms": ["windows"]
+        },
         {
             "name": "Bash",
             "cmd": ["bash", "-i", "-l"],